scaup/sem_backs_st/README.md

-This is the artifact for the following submission:
+This is the Coq proof accompanying the paper titled:
 Purity of ST: Full Abstraction by Semantically Typed Back-translation

 # Verifying f.a. from STLCmu into STLCmuST